Broadband Wireless Access (BWA) technologies provide high-speed communication access by wireless means to consumer and business markets.

 Broadband Radio Access Networks (BRAN)

-ETSI technical committee BRAN prepare and maintain Harmonized Standards for RLANs operating in the 5 GHz frequency band (EN 301 893), for Broadband Fixed Wireless Access (BFWA) using the 5,8 GHz band (EN 302 502), for White Space Devices (WSD) operating in the TV broadcast band (EN 301 598), for WPAN systems operating in the 60 GHz frequency band (EN 302 567) and for Broadband Direct Air-to-Ground Communications (EN 303 316 and EN 303 339).
-If new frequency bands are allocated to BWA communications then ETSI TC BRAN will most probably work on corresponding Harmonised Standards.
+ETSI technical committee BRAN prepares and maintains Harmonised Standards for RLANs operating in the 5 GHz frequency band (EN 301 893), for White Space Devices (WSD) operating in the TV broadcast band (EN 301 598), for WPAN systems operating in the 60 GHz frequency band (EN 302 567), for WAS/RLANs operating in the band 5 925 MHz - 6 425 MHz (EN 303 687), for Wideband Data Transmission Systems (WDTS) for fixed network radio equipment operating in the 57 GHz to 71 GHz (EN 303 722) and for WDTS for Mobile and Fixed Radio Equipment operating in the 57 to 71 GHz band.
+If new frequency bands are allocated to BWA communications, then ETSI TC BRAN will most probably work on corresponding Harmonised Standards.

 EMC & Radio Spectrum Matters (ERM)

 ETSI technical committee ERM is responsible for the Harmonised Standard covering 'Wideband Data Links operating in the 2,4 GHz band', i.e. Radio LANs or Wireless LANs (EN 300 328).
 This standard is very widely used for demonstrating the conformity of Wi-FiTM, and similar licence-exempt data communications equipment with Directive 2014/53/EU.
 ERM TGMARINE is responsible for the Harmonised Standard covering Broadband communication radiolink for ships and off-shore installations in the band 5 852 MHz - 5 872 MHz and 5 880 MHz - 5 900 MHz.